All About Adult Hodgkin's Disease

-Before returning the lymph to the blood, lymph nodes clean up the fluid, looking for possible infection-causing germs (bacteria, viruses, etc.) the body using cells of the immune system.
+Before returning the lymph to the blood, lymph nodes clean the fluid, looking for possible infection-causing germs (bacteria, viruses, etc.).
 Most people can remember having swollen "glands" under their neck when they had an infection.
 Those "glands" were swollen lymph nodes that were reacting to the infection.
 In most cancers, this network of lymph nodes is one of the first areas to which cancer can spread.
-However, in Hodgkin's disease (also known as Hodgkin's Lymphoma) the cancer arises from the lymph nodes themselves.
+However, in Hodgkin's disease (also known as Hodgkin Lymphoma) the cancer arises from the lymph nodes themselves.

 What is Hodgkin's disease?

 There are other types of lymphomas besides Hodgkin's disease, known as Non-Hodgkin's lymphomas.
-Although non-Hodgkin's lymphomas are also a cancer of the lymph nodes, they are treated differently and are discussed in another overview article.
+Although non-Hodgkin's lymphomas are also a cancer of the lymph nodes, they behave differently and are treated differently.
 Hodgkin's disease occurs when infection-fighting cells in the lymph nodes begin to grow out of control and compress nearby tissues or spread throughout the body via the lymphatic circulation.
 Hodgkin's disease is distinguished from the other types of lymphomas by the way it looks under a microscope and by the way it grows and spreads.

-- Nodular sclerosing (70%)
+- Nodular sclerosing (60-80%)

-- Mixed cellularity (20-25%)
+- Mixed cellularity (15-30%)